Published On: Mar 28 2013 11:55:08 AM CDTUpdated On: Apr 01 2016 01:00:00 AM CDT

 1868: Edmond Rostand, the poet and dramatist best known for his play "Cyrano de Bergerac," is born in Marseille, France.

-1865: The Battle of Five Forks is fought southwest of Petersburg, Va., during the Appomattox Campaign of the American Civil War.
+1865: The Battle of Five Forks is fought southwest of Petersburg, Virginia, during the Appomattox Campaign of the American Civil War.
 The battle, sometimes referred to as the "Waterloo of the Confederacy," pitted Union Maj.
 Gen. Philip H. Sheridan against Confederate Maj.
 Gen. George E. Pickett of Robert E. Lee's Army of Northern Virginia.
 Pickett's loss at Five Forks triggered Lee's decision to abandon his entrenchments around Petersburg and begin the retreat that led to his surrender at Appomattox Court House on April 9.

 1826: Samuel Morey patents the internal combustion engine.